leylafiratli3/datachallenge/README.md

   4. How does overall traffic and event type vary by time of the day, month, year?
   5. Which customers added to cart or started the checkout of which products?
 Save these customers into a new table as data for possible marketing (ex. if the price of a product that was almost purchased drops, send notification to that user)
   6. How does price, product and event type vary by traffic source?
+  7. Which pages in the website did the user go through to land at the interacted product?
-  7. (As visualized below) Where is the traffic coming from?
+  8. (As visualized below) Where is the traffic coming from?
 Which sources are the most effective?

 ![alt text](https://github.com/leylafiratli3/datachallenge/blob/main/Traffic%20Sources.PNG)